ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 :ref:`weighting_landsea_fraction<land/sea fraction weighting>` ``sftlf``, ``sftof``
 ============================================================== =====================

-If no ``fx_variables`` are specified for these preprocessors, the fx variables in the second column are used.
+If the option ``fx_variables`` is not explicitly specified for these preprocessors, the default fx variables in the second column are automatically used.
 If given, the ``fx_variables`` argument specifies the fx variables that the user wishes to input to the corresponding preprocessor function.
 The user may specify these by simply adding the names of the variables, e.g.,

 .. code-block:: yaml